 This Guide addresses transitory emissions sources typically found on USAF installations.
-Sources of emissions may be further subdivided into one of the following:
+Sources of emissions may be further subdivided as either being:

 - Point Sources not naturally occurring, discrete sources of emissions which emit through a stack, chimney, vent, or other functionally equivalent opening.
-Examples include stationary engines, boilers, and paint booths. - Area (Fugitive/Non-Point) Sources not naturally occurring sources of emissions which could not reasonably pass through a stack, chimney, vent or other functionally equivalent opening.
+Examples include stationary engines, boilers, and paint booths. - Fugitive Sources not naturally occurring sources of emissions which could not reasonably pass through a stack, chimney, vent or other functionally equivalent opening.
 Examples include open burns, firefighter training, and pesticide application. - Biogenic Sources naturally occurring sources of emissions.
 Examples include emissions from soil and vegetation, lightning, and volcanic emissions.

-The term "area source" may be confusing since the definition of this term varies by pollutant group and regulation, such as criteria pollutants versus Hazardous Air Pollutants (HAPs).
-To reduce confusion, the term "fugitive source" is used throughout this guide to describe area/non-point sources of emissions.
 Since only point and fugitive source emissions are applicable to USAF installations because of their direct bearing on the determination of major source status, biogenic sources are not addressed within this Guide.